vivianblanco-tech/device-flow/scripts/README.md

 # Email Notification Testing Scripts

-This directory contains scripts to test email notifications for the Laptop Tracking System.
+This directory contains scripts to test email notifications for Align.

 ## Overview